Creating a logical replica of Amazon RDS for PostgreSQL in Managed Service for PostgreSQL

 pg_subscription_rel

-directories.SELECT * FROM pg_subscription_rel;
+folders.SELECT * FROM pg_subscription_rel;

 r

-value in thesrsubstate
+in thesrsubstate

-field means that replication was completed.
+field means that the replication was completed.

 Migrate sequences